This project is due on Wednesday, May 6, 2026 before 11:59PM.

 - Be honest about limitations — We’re grading your analysis, not your AUC

-- Practice your presentation — 15 minutes goes fast
+- Practice your presentation with a timer — 12 minutes goes fast, and the cutoff is strict